keboola/storage-api-js-client/README.md

 ### Deployment

-Deployment to NPM compiles the code from `src` directory to `lib` directory.
+Deployment to NPM compiles the code from `src` directory to `dist` directory.
 TypeScript files are compiled to ES6 Javascript.